juzibot/wechaty-doc/docs/zh/api/wechaty.md

 When you start the bot, bot will begin to login, need you wechat scan qrcode to login
+> Tips: All the bot operation needs to be triggered after start() is done

 **Kind**: instance method of [<code>Wechaty</code>](/zh/api/wechaty)
 **Example**